 Right now, it's impossible to answer these questions.
 And because the technology is still in its infancy, we have many years to debate the issue and possibly work out solutions in advance.

-Learn more about communication and technology by following the links on the next page.
+Learn more about communication and technology by following the links below.

 Related HowStuffWorks Articles

 - Adams, Douglas.
 "The Restaurant at the End of the Universe."
 Pan Books Ltd. London.
 1980.

 - Ahmed, Murad.
 "Scientists hail a thoughtful future with 'brain-to-brain communication.'"
 Times Online.
 Oct.
 15, 2009.
 (March 29, 2010) http://technology.timesonline.co.uk/tol/news/tech_and_web/article6875197.ece

 - Quick, Darren.
 "Brain-to-brain communication over the Internet."
 Gizmag.
 Oct.
 6, 2009.
 (March 29, 2010) http://www.gizmag.com/brain-to-brain-communication/13055/

 - Science Daily.
 "Brain-Computer Interface Allows Person-to-person Communication Through Power of Thought."
 Oct.
 6, 2009.
 (March 29, 2010) http://www.sciencedaily.com/releases/2009/10/091006102637.htm